cambridge-ceu/CEU-journal-club/README.md

 **2021**[^ref2021]

 Browse journals: [https://jcr.clarivate.com/jcr/browse-journals](https://jcr.clarivate.com/jcr/browse-journals).
-Note that the Lancet overtook *NEJM* the first time in 45 years due to publications of COVID-related papers.
+Note that the Lancet overtook *The New England Journal of Medicine (NEJM)* the first time in 45 years. *The Lancet* published three of the 10 most cited articles in 2021, all of them related to COVID-19 (*Science* 1 JULY 2022 - 377(6601)).

 Browse categories: [https://jcr.clarivate.com/jcr/browse-categories](https://jcr.clarivate.com/jcr/browse-categories).